Introduction

 The beauty of CSAT lies in its simplicity.
 Typically, it is collected via a short survey that asks a variation of the question: "How satisfied were you with your experience today?"
 This brevity is a major reason why CSAT surveys often see higher response rates compared to more lengthy feedback forms.
 When a customer can provide their opinion in just one or two clicks, they are much more likely to participate, giving you a more representative sample of your audience’s sentiment.

 We often see merchants struggling with "platform fatigue," where they use dozens of different tools to manage various aspects of the customer experience.
 This fragmentation often leads to a disjointed view of the customer.
 Our "More Growth, Less Stack" philosophy aims to solve this by providing a unified retention ecosystem.
-When your reviews, loyalty programs, and feedback systems are all housed under one roof, you can see how a high CSAT score in one area, like customer support, correlates with increased participation in your loyalty initiatives.
+When your reviews, loyalty programs, and feedback systems are all housed under one roof, you can see how a high customer satisfaction rate in one area, like customer support, correlates with increased participation in your loyalty initiatives.

 How to Calculate Your CSAT Score